 Your baby is moving around a lot now!
 The arms and legs are in proportion and movements are coordinated.
 He/she has learnt how to sleep and tastes what you eat – spicy, sweet!

 Taking care of yourself

-- Do pelvic floor exercises – this will help strengthen muscles and ligaments and prevent leakages later when you cough, laugh, cry….
+- Do pelvic floor exercises – this will help strengthen muscles and ligaments and prevent leakages later when you cough, laugh, or cry….

 - Have frequent healthy snacks.

-- Drink plenty of water and have high fibre foods – to prevent gassiness and constipation.
+- Drink plenty of water and have high-fibre foods – to prevent gassiness and constipation.

 - Get gentle back massages for backache.